 Serving Seafood Chowder

-• Garnishing ideas: Consider garnishing with chopped herbs, a sprinkle of paprika, or a drizzle of olive oil for an added touch.
+- Garnish: Sprinkle fresh herbs, a dash of paprika, or a drizzle of olive oil on top.

 FAQs About Seafood Chowder